ArnieO/SmartMeterDocumentation/README.md

 According to [user findings reported here](https://www.ihc-user.dk/forum/forums/topic/7467-kamstrup-elm%C3%A5lere/?do=findComment&comment=58737), some meters seem to have old firmware where data must be pulled from the meter using "Kamstrup proprietary protocol", which is not openly available.
 This seems to be in breach of the requirement set down in §7 in [BEK nr 75 af 25/01/2019](https://github.com/ArnieO/SmartMeterDocumentation/blob/main/Denmark/B20190007505.pdf) that requires open standards: <br/>
 ![image](https://user-images.githubusercontent.com/10295178/137465380-2e3394b5-ebd8-44ce-a304-a350b0c3ff52.png)

-The following Danish grid companies have been reported (autumn 2021) to be still using Kamstrup meters that require data to be pulled using "Kamstrup proprietary protocol".
-They seem to prefer replacing the meters with new ones in stead of asking Kamstrup to upgrade the firmware on existing meters:
+The following Danish grid companies have been reported (autumn 2021) to be using (some) Kamstrup meters that require data to be pulled using "Kamstrup proprietary protocol".
+They seem to prefer replacing the meters with new ones in stead of requesting Kamstrup to upgrade firmware on existing meters.:
 - [Nord Energi](https://nordenerginet.dk/) [^3]
 - (Unknown grid company, and I do not recall where I read it...)
 [^3]: https://github.com/gskjold/AmsToMqttBridge/issues/126#issuecomment-944068744